Main Page: LDS Scriptures

 Patriarchal Blessings

 Twice a year, in April and in October, the LDS Church holds a two-day conference which is broadcast to members around the world in several languages.
 They are spoken to by the prophet, apostles, and other church leaders called General Authorities, who have spent several months preparing their talks.
 The talks are then edited for any necessary clarification and printed in the next issues of church magazines.
 Saints are counseled to study them in conjunction with the standard works, which they often quote from, and they often form the foundation of talks by lay members in church meetings.
 Not everything they say is binding on the church, however.
 According to the LDS Newsroom: "A single statement made by a single leader on a single occasion often represents a personal, though well-considered, opinion, but is not meant to be officially binding for the whole Church.
 With divine inspiration, the First Presidency (the prophet and his two counselors) and the Quorum of the Twelve Apostles (the second-highest governing body of the Church) counsel together to establish doctrine that is consistently proclaimed in official Church publications."
-General Conference talks before 1971 aren't even on the church's website, possibly because it wants to distance itself from many things that have been said.
+General Conference talks before 1971 aren't even on the church's website, possibly because it wants to distance itself from some of the things that were said in the pre-correlation era.

-General Conference is of course not the only setting where prophets and apostles supposedly speak for good.
+General Conference is of course not the only setting where prophets and apostles supposedly speak for God.
 At stake conferences and such, however, their words are only intended for their current audience, not the world.
+They aren't even supposed to be recorded (though they often are).
 In 1954, in the midst of controversy over a young-earth creationist book published by Joseph Fielding Smith, President J. Reuben Clark, Jr. was assigned to give a talk called "When are the Writings and Sermons of Church Leaders Entitled to the Claim of Scripture?"
 In essence, he concluded that we can determine when leaders are speaking under the influence of the Holy Ghost because we will be likewise influenced while listening.
-This makes sense in light of the scriptural admonition in Moroni 10:5 that "by the power of the Holy Ghost ye may know the truth of all things."
+This makes sense in light of the claim in Moroni 10:5 that "by the power of the Holy Ghost ye may know the truth of all things."
 However, church leaders also teach that if a member's personal revelation ever contradicts them, it's wrong, so that creates quite a Catch-22.

-General Conference is of course not the only setting where prophets and apostles supposedly speak for good.
+General Conference is of course not the only setting where prophets and apostles supposedly speak for God.
 At stake conferences and such, however, their words are only intended for their current audience, not the world.
+They aren't even supposed to be recorded (though they often are).
 In 1954, in the midst of controversy over a young-earth creationist book published by Joseph Fielding Smith, President J. Reuben Clark, Jr. was assigned to give a talk called "When are the Writings and Sermons of Church Leaders Entitled to the Claim of Scripture?"
 In essence, he concluded that we can determine when leaders are speaking under the influence of the Holy Ghost because we will be likewise influenced while listening.
-This makes sense in light of the scriptural admonition in Moroni 10:5 that "by the power of the Holy Ghost ye may know the truth of all things."
+This makes sense in light of the claim in Moroni 10:5 that "by the power of the Holy Ghost ye may know the truth of all things."
 However, church leaders also teach that if a member's personal revelation ever contradicts them, it's wrong, so that creates quite a Catch-22.

 Church Magazines